Artist : Ed Sanders

 Ed Sanders (1939) is an American poet, singer, social activist, environmentalist, author and publisher.
 In 1958 Sanders dropped out of the University of Missouri and hitchhiked to New York City.
 There he founded the avant-garde journal Fuck You/A Magazine of the Arts and, a couple of years later, his Peace Eye Bookstore, which turned into a hotbed of poetry, art and radical activism.
 In 1964 he graduated from New York University with a degree in Greek and founded the seminal countercultural band The Fugs with Tuli Kupferberg.
 At the time Sanders’ subversive activities in the Lower East Side were described by William Burroughs as a “total assault on the culture”.
 An unstoppable anti-war activist, Sanders took a prominent part in the famous attempt to levitate and exorcise The Pentagon in 1967 and published Thirsting for Peace in a Raging Century: Selected Poems 1961–1985 twenty years later.
 Sanders lives in Woodstock with his wife Miriam, where he has worked on his investigative 9-volume America, A History In Verse since 1998.
 In 2018 he published Broken Glory: The Final Years of Robert F. Kennedy.

 A limited edition of 10 copies of this book, which come with an original glyph by Ed Sanders, is available while stock lasts.
-Update 7 December 2020: this limited edition has sold out.
+Update 7 December 2020: The regular edition is still available; the limited edition plus glyph has sold out.